We care about the environment and the safety of our customers.

 - Go to the FDA website to learn about proper disposal of brand name or generic medications.
 You can read the FDA guidelines for medicine disposal or check the dates for an upcoming National Prescription Drug Take Back Day.

-- The DEA also provides information on medication disposal, specifically geared to controlled substances.
+- The DEA also provides information on medication disposal, regarding controlled substances.

 - Return any leftover medications to your local pharmacy.
 Most national and regional chain pharmacies will accept leftover medicines.
 These stores have the systems in place to dispose of them correctly and safely.
 Check with your local pharmacy to find out how to dispose of your medications with their assistance.